 Your child may not be able to accurately verbalize what they’re feeling, but they’ll show it in their actions.
 Pay attention to their frustration and anger levels.
 When do they feel the most frustrated, what is upsetting them, and how do they handle it?
 These can be clues to help you figure out how to best help them cope.
 Remember that younger children are still learning to identify their own emotions and understand how to communicate big feelings.
 A child’s emotions are sometimes confusing to them as well.
 However their behavior offers a clue.
 A defiant child displaying aggressive behavior usually feels something is unfair and they feel angry.
 If you can find a way to help them express themselves with their words, they will often feel better and behave better.

-More Resources For Parenting A Strong Willed Child
+More Resources For Raising A Strong Willed Child

 Want more reading on the subject?
-Try the very well reviewed book, Parenting The Strong-Willed Child: The Clinically Proven Five-Week Program for Parents of Two- to Six-Year-Olds.
+Try the very well reviewed book, Parenting The Strong-Willed Child: The Clinically Proven Five-Week Program for Parents of Two- to Six-Year-Olds (affiliate Amazon link).
 This classic by Rex Forehand, Ph.D. and Nicholas Long Ph.D. has helped hundreds of thousands of parents with disciplining a strong willed child using positive reinforcement.
 They have lots of great ideas for managing the strong-willed temperament in effective ways.

+Do not allow your children’s behaviors to cause you despair.
 A strong-willed child can certainly test your patience, but they’re also free thinkers, go-getters, and independent- all qualities you want to encourage!
-By helping them find the best ways to express themselves and deal with the times they have to comply with rules, you’ll both find some satisfaction.
-As you help these experiential learners with problem solving difficult situations, you will see their behavior improve in important ways.
+By helping a strong-willed toddler find the best ways to express themselves and deal with the times they have to comply with rules, you’ll both find some satisfaction.
+As you help these experiential learners with problem solving difficult situations, you will see headstrong children improve their behavior in important ways.

+Unlock the secrets of effective negotiation when parenting a strong-willed child.
+Discover techniques to find common ground, empower your child to make choices within limits, and develop problem-solving skills that promote cooperation and reduce conflict.
 I hope these tips for parenting a strong willed child help you find an effective style of parenting and reduces behavioral challenges.
 Being a positive parent with happy kids will suit you all better.
-Which suggestion did you find the most helpful?
+Which suggestion did you find the most helpful in dealing with your child’s behavior?